GM March US sales boosted by gas-sipping models

-DETROIT, April 2 (Reuters) - General Motors Co passed an environmental milestone of sorts in March, when it became the first U.S. automaker to sell, in a single month, more than 100,000 cars that can achieve 30 miles per gallon in highway driving, the automaker said on Monday.
+DETROIT (Reuters) - General Motors Co (GM.N) passed an environmental milestone of sorts in March, when it became the first U.S. automaker to sell, in a single month, more than 100,000 cars that can achieve 30 miles per gallon in highway driving, the automaker said on Monday.

 About 40 percent of GM’s March sales were of these fuel-efficient cars, said Mark Reuss, GM president for North America.

-Other major carmakers including Ford Motor Co and Hyundai Motor Co have also dramatically increased their sales of fuel-efficient cars in the wake of soaring gasoline prices.
+Other major carmakers including Ford Motor Co (F.N) and Hyundai Motor Co (005380.KS) have also dramatically increased their sales of fuel-efficient cars in the wake of soaring gasoline prices.

 Analysts say that GM has come a long way since President Barack Obama was quoted as saying about American automakers in November 2008 - in a 2010 book by Steven Rattner, former head of Obama’s auto task force - “Why can’t they make a Corolla?”